JohnEarnest/Decker/docs/decker.md

 ```

 The `canvas.segment[img rect m]` function interprets margins (`m`) like the background image of a [Prototype](#prototypeinterface): offsets inward from the left, top, right, and bottom edge of the rectangle, logically dividing it into 9 regions.
 The four corners retain their original size.
 The left and right center regions are repeated (or truncated) vertically, the top and bottom center regions are repeated (or truncated) horizontally, and the centermost region is repeated (or truncated) horizontally _and_ vertically.

+The `canvas.outline[p]` function accepts `p` as a single number or a list of numbers.
+If `p` is the number `0`, nonzero pixels adjacent to zero pixels will be _eroded_ and set to pattern `0`.
+If `p` is a number between `1` and `255` (inclusive), zero pixels adjacent to nonzero pixels will be _dilated_ and set to pattern `p`.
+If `p` is a list of numbers, they will be applied as above sequentially.
+Note that dilation followed by erosion or vice versa is not necessarily an inverse operation!
+Pixels are considered adjacent if they are immediately above, below, left or right from one another.

 Contraption Interface